-Both the 22 and 24 Series boats have "Triple-Up" seating.
+Supra boats have "Triple-Up" seating.
 This unique type of seating can be stored flat or flipped up for extra rear facing seating.
 To use this seating, lift and pull the seat back into the locked position.
 Be sure that the metal arms are locked straight before applying pressure.
-To lay seat back down, simply push the lever section of the metal support arm to release the lock mechanism.
+To lay seat back down, simply pull the lever section of the metal support arm to release the lock mechanism.